Zhemchuzhnykov/styling-demo-project-sign-in-form/README.md

 In this project, I apply different approaches to styling React applications.
 I decided to organize them to separate branches.
 For example, the code representing the approach of styling with Styled Components is hosted in the branch "styled-components".
 Please check all the branches to find different versions of the project.
 All the versions represent the same storefront display and behavior and differ only with the code.

+## Branches

+- vanilla-css: represents the approach of styling a React application with Vanilla CSS - all the styles are in the files index.css that covers the whole application

 ## Concepts Learned During This Project

 - Styling a React app with vanilla CSS